Recorded locally north to the central belt of Scotland. Although apparently it can be a garden pest, records are relatively sparse (Musgrove, 2023).

-One of two Ardis species which have large punctures around the outer eye margins.
-Mostly black with the hind edges of the pronotum and tegulae white as are the bases of the tarsal segments and tibia.
+One of the two Ardis species characterised by large punctures around the outer eye margins.
+Mostly black with the hind edges of the pronotum and tegulae white, as are the bases of the tarsal segments and tibia.

 Size: 5.5 - 6.5mm